gbif/registry/registry-service/README.md

 **[1]**

 If the code is not provided and the identifier matches it's considered a exact match.
+Also, when the institution match is exact or explicit, the collection match will be exact if it belongs to the institution matched and some field matches like the code.

 The identifier match also includes the matches by key (UUID) - e.g.: `institutionId=1a69e6fc-4a8d-44d5-90a6-a7dc7a1aa7c7`.